kevcodez/kevcodez-blog/docs/inside-agile-product-development-series/README.md

 It's important to note that the product was already live and had its customers.

 Everything written in this series are my own experiences and my own opinion.

+A new part will be released every week.